 Pantothenic Acid (Vitamin B5) – I started taking B5 after Pauline tipped me off that it could help with adrenals.
 Too soon to tell if it is helping, but it is cheap insurance.

-Rhodiola (Rhodiola rosea) – I was taking this as a tea during my caffeine detox period, but I’ve found making the tea too inconvenient, so I am considering using the supplement version.
-Rhodiola is supposed to help to with stress and muscle recovery.
+Rhodiola (Rhodiola Rosea) – I was taking this as a tea during my caffeine detox period, but I’ve found making the tea too inconvenient, so I am considering using the supplement version.
+Rhodiola is supposed to help with stress and muscle recovery.

 MSM – Glenn tipped me off to this supplement for helping with tight shoulders.
-At a low dose I felt nothing, but a high dose I think it is working.
+At a low dose, I felt nothing, but at a high dose, I think it is working.
 Since going from 1 capsule a day to 6-8 capsules, my shoulders are far less tight.
-At the time I upped the dose, I didn’t try anything else new, so I’m going to keep using this supplement, because it appears to be working. 🙂
+At the time I upped the dose, I didn’t try anything else new, so I’m going to keep using this supplement because it appears to be working. 🙂

-Creatine Monohydrate – I stopped taking creatine almost immediately after last year’s post, because I wanted to isolate all weight gains to the ice cream experiment.
-Then I forgot all about it until last night when I listened to SportsCoachRadio’s podcast show Creatine: All About The Go-To Sports Nutrition Supplement.
+Creatine Monohydrate – I stopped taking creatine almost immediately after last year’s post because I wanted to isolate all weight gains to the ice cream experiment.
+Then I forgot all about it until last night when I listened to SportsCoachRadio’s podcast show Creatine: All About The Go-To Sports Nutrition Supplement (DEC 2021: link broken).
 Now I understand the supplement more and will resume taking it.

 Calcium-D-Glucarate – Dave Asprey recently talked about this supplement in a podcast.
-I’ve never taken a calcium supplement, because I figured I was getting plenty with my higher than average dairy intake.
-However, the problem with dairy is it can be high in estrogen What is interesting about this article is that this form of calcium is supposedly removes excess estrogen from the body.
+I’ve never taken a calcium supplement because I figured I was getting plenty with my higher-than-average dairy intake.
+However, the problem with dairy is it can be high in estrogen What is interesting about this article is that this form of calcium is it supposedly removes excess estrogen from the body.
 To what degree it does it better than other forms of calcium, I am not sure.
 Because it is cheap, I am considering taking it.